ohainaut/SatConAnalytic/README.md

 ### ObjPlot

-Generates a visibility calendar for an object.
+Generates a contamination calendar for an astronomical object.

 ```
 objplot